 The Office of International Education and the Champlain Abroad program want their students to get the most out of their travels.
 That is why we have created numerous study abroad options, with a wide range of countries, types of programs and academic content.

 Some of the programs on the approved list offer internships as part of an academic program of other course work.
 These are the only opportunities for combining an international internship with course work during the same study abroad semester.
 If you wish to arrange a "stand alone" international internship (without attending other courses at a local institution), please speak with your Dean about this process.
 You will be expected to provide an academic rationale for you proposal and how it fits into your academic program.

 Internships and work opportunities in Montreal

-Please note that all internships and employment opportunities are available on a case by case basis.
+Please note that all internships and employment opportunities are available on a case by case basis, and not guaranteed.
 The earlier students begin inquiring about opportunities, the more likely they will receive a placement.